I’m not a Canadian citizen. Will I be forced to leave Canada if my partner and I separate or divorce?

 Between October, 2012 and April, 2017 some people who were sponsored by their partner were given “conditional” permanent resident status.
 This meant they had to live with their sponsor for 2 years from the date they became permanent residents to keep that status.
 But if they separated because of abuse or neglect, Immigration, Refugees and Citizenship Canada (IRCC) could decide that this condition doesn’t apply.

 IRCC got rid of the condition in April, 2017.
 So even if you have conditional permanent resident status, the condition to live with your sponsor for 2 years no longer matters unless:

 - you were ordered to leave Canada because you separated, and

-- you did not appeal the removal order, or appealed it to the Immigration Appeal Division and lost your appeal.
+- you did not the removal order, or appealed it to the Immigration Appeal Division and lost your appeal.

 If you’re in this situation, you should get legal advice about your options.

 Other types of status

 The next steps have more information about other types of status.